flexcyon/docs-en/translation-es/Styling/CSS-Classes/vertical-alignment/index.md

 icon: material/align-horizontal-distribute
 ---

-En esta subpágina puedes encontrar ejemplos de uso para alineación vertical de la editor de contenido usando cssclasses.
-.
+In this sub-page, you can find usage examples for vertical alignment of the editor content using cssclasses.